Skip to content

 From the main menu, select 'Products,' and 'Import.' on the left side of the screen, click on 'Feeds.'
 From here, click on 'Add feed'.

 On the page that appears, give your feed a name and paste the link (the one you copied after publishing your Google Sheet) into the "File URL" text box.
 Adjust the import settings to schedule imports at your desired interval.
-Click 'Next.'Select the "file" option for creating a feed, name it, and paste the link.
+Click 'Next.'8. paste the url

 To add your new feed, you'll go through the same process as you would for a normal import.
 Check the preview to ensure you're using the correct column separator, text delimiter, and charset.
-If the data looks good, click 'Next.'Preview your new feed, then click "next."
+If the data looks good, click 'Next.'9. add feed next

 For the last step, most of your attributes should be matched automatically since this data is already in the system.
 The only exceptions will be completeness attributes and system attributes that cannot be imported, like "Date Created" or "Date Modified."
 Simply leave these unmatched and Plytix will ignore them.
-After checking the data matching, save your import feed settings.
+10. save import settings

 Now click 'Save import settings' to finish setting up your feed.
 You'll see the new feed appear in your list of feeds on the 'Feeds' page.
 Make sure that it is switched to 'Active.'
-Make sure your feed is set to "active."
+11. activate feed

 To test the feed, you can click on its name and select 'Process now,' then 'Start processing' to confirm.